 In today’s job market, over 70 percent of jobs are found through networking.

-Take advantage of being “the intern”, young and curious, and reach out to your company.
+Take advantage of being the young and curious intern, and reach out to your company.
 Have informal lunch meetings so you don’t disrupt normal business hours.
-Learn more about the company in these meetings and see if your skills can be used on different teams.
+Learn more about the company in these meetings, and see if your skills can be used on different teams.

 There comes a point in most careers where your people skills matter more than your technical ability.
 Interpersonal skills are learned, not gifted by nature.
 Take this opportunity to practice your people skills in a low risk environment – you are “the intern” after all.